 At Prism Family Law, we can help you to approach this subject with your ex-partner so as to try and have any new partner introduced at a time and in a manner in which best suits the needs and welfare of any child or children.

-Children can often find separation devastating – they often question whether they had any part to play in their parents’ separation from one another and the introduction of a new partner in either parents’ life can have untold emotional repercussions.
+Children can often find separation devastating.
+They often question whether they had any part to play in their parents’ separation from one another and the introduction of a new partner in either parents life can have untold emotional repercussions.

-Clearly, the key point to take on board is that if you and your ex-partner tackle a potential issue early on, then the opportunities for misunderstandings and disagreements are so much lessened.
+Clearly, the key point to take on board is that if you and your ex-partner tackle a potential issue early on, then the opportunities for misunderstandings and disagreements are much lessened.

 If you and your ex-partner find difficulty over any issue, then we would always recommend that with our help you try and reach an amicable arrangement, be it in relation to where the child or children should live, to contact, to where and when they are to go on holiday.

 At Prism Family Law, we will always try and amicably resolve matters on your behalf and find practical and hopefully long lasting solutions to all of those issues listed above.
-At Prism Family Law, we deliberately encourage communication between parents rather than confrontation especially in cases involving children, and we always consider the needs of the whole family.
+At Prism Family Law, we deliberately encourage communication between parents rather than confrontation, especially in cases involving children, and we always consider the needs of the whole family.

-At Prism Family Law, we will always explore all of the available alternatives to litigation such as mediation or round the table meetings as we firmly believe that family law requires a different approach to many other areas of law.
+At Prism Family Law, we will always explore all of the available alternatives to litigation such as mediation or round the table meetings, as we firmly believe that family law requires a different approach to many other areas of law.
 The aggressive, adversarial approach can all too often inflame and prolong disputes which could otherwise have been resolved through conciliation and negotiation.

-Having said that, we recognise there are cases which cannot be resolved in that way and require court action, sometimes urgent action, and in those cases we will not hesitate in giving forthright advice and taking the necessary steps to safeguard and promote our clients case.
+Having said that, we recognise that there are cases which cannot be resolved in that way and require court action, sometimes urgent action, and in those cases we will not hesitate in giving forthright advice and taking the necessary steps to safeguard and promote our clients case.